 - Brain Injury FAQs: Treatments for Neonatal Brain Injuries

-If your loved one was diagnosed with an infant brain injury or experienced brain damage at birth as the result of medical negligence, you may be eligible for compensation.
-We encourage you to contact Reiter & Walsh, P.C. for a free legal consultation.
-Our Detroit, Michigan birth injury attorneys will provide you with a free case review, determine the cause of your loved one’s brain injury, and inform you of your legal options.
+If your infant was diagnosed with a brain injury or experienced brain damage at birth as the result of medical negligence, you may be eligible for compensation.
+We encourage you to contact our attorneys at ABC Law Centers (Reiter & Walsh, P.C.) for a free legal consultation.
+Our attorneys focus solely on birth injuries, and are available 24/7 to talk with you.

 Press the Live Chat button on your browser